vivaria/edisonrul.ing/README.md

 ## BATTERYMAN INDUSTRIAL STRENGTH

 *   Removing 1 Thunder-Type monster from play is a cost to activate this effect.
-*   "Batteryman Industrial Strength's" effect cannot be activated unless there is at least 1 monster and at least 1 Spell or Trap Card on the field.
+*   "Batteryman Industrial Strength"'s effect cannot be activated unless there is at least 1 monster and at least 1 Spell or Trap Card on the field.
 *   If an effect is chained that removes one of the targets from the field, the remaining target is destroyed.